KKural/R-excerise/3. Identifying measurement levels/description/description.en.md

-# Identifying measurement levels

-## Criminological Context
-Understanding the measurement level of variables in criminological datasets is crucial for selecting appropriate statistical analyses.
-Different measurements require different approaches to analysis and interpretation.

-## Task
 You have been given a dataset with information about criminal cases.
 Identify the measurement level (nominal, ordinal, interval, or ratio) of each variable by assigning the correct level to each variable name.

 ```R